AswinAsh369/Data_Visualization_Power_BI_Dashboards/Sales_Insights_Data_Anslysis_Project_Using_SQL_Power_BI/Readme.md

 <h3>Solution</h3>
 Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
 So, he hired a team of data people to complete this task.

+<h3>SQL Queries Used</h3>

+1.Show all customer records.
+    SELECT * FROM customers;

+2.Show total number of customers.
+    SELECT count(*) FROM customers;

+3.Show transactions for Chennai market (market code for chennai is Mark001)
+    SELECT * FROM transactions where market_code='Mark001';

+4.Show distrinct product codes that were sold in chennai.
+    SELECT distinct product_code FROM transactions where market_code='Mark001';

+5.Show transactions where currency is US dollars.
+    SELECT * from transactions where currency="USD";